 A graduate of SUNY Geneseo with a bachelor’s degree in sociology and minor in environmental studies, Ben has remained a resident of Geneseo.
 He is an active member of the community and has served as Village Trustee, on the Association for the Preservation of Geneseo board, and on the Geneseo Farmers Market board.

-Dave has resided in the town of Perry for 25 years where he and his wife have raised their 3 children on six acres overlooking the Genesee Valley.
+Dave has resided in the town of Perry for 25 years where he and his wife raised their 3 children on six acres overlooking the Genesee Valley.
 His hobbies include woodworking, gardening and outdoor recreation.

-For 13 years Dave served the Western New York agricultural community as a Certified Crop Advisor and as a Concentrated Animal Feed Operation (CAFO) planner for the dairy farmers.
+For 13 years Dave served the Western New York agricultural community as a Certified Crop Advisor and as a Concentrated Animal Feed Operation planner for the dairy farmers.

-the Vice-President of Operations at Perfect Form Manufacturing in Henrietta, an assembly facility for world-class brands of archery equipment.
+Prior to joining the American Rock Salt team in 2012, she was the Vice-President of Operations at Perfect Form Manufacturing in Henrietta, an assembly facility for world-class brands of archery equipment.
 She has also worked for The ARC of Livingston-Wyoming, Campus Auxiliary Services (CAS) at SUNY Geneseo, and was the Accounting and IT Manager at Four Corners Abstract Corp in Rochester.